tharangar/copper.opensource.lk/docs/Prerequisites.md

 Then check external firewall also .

-## Check Docker version
+## Docker

 It is must to have docker installed in your host machine.
-So first check whether docker is already available.
+So first check whether docker is already available and docker version should be version 18.0 or greater.

 ```
 docker -v